Biopsy Forceps

 -

 A lot of tissue was sucked in.
 Although it was able to collect some tissue, it was very inconsistent in the amount of tissue collected.
-This inspired me to continue making vacuum-based prototypes.
+This inspired me to continue making vacuum-based prototypes but to try different cutting mechanisms.

 -